- Government

 - Please wait to report a missed pickup for 48 hours due to anticipated delays.

-- Residents are encouraged to report a missed pickup just one time between scheduled pickups to the City’s 311 Service Center, on SeeClickFix or the Watertown MA App.
+- Residents are encouraged to report a missed pickup just one time between scheduled pickups to the City's 311 Service Center, on SeeClickFix, or the Watertown MA App.

 To receive email or SMS announcements about trash, recycling, and more, please create an account and sign up for Watertown News and Announcements.

-Read the July 21, 2025 FAQs below
+Read the August 11, 2025 FAQs below

 Answer: The City of Watertown contracts with Republic Services to pick up trash, recycling and yard waste.
 Republic also runs the facility where our recycling is dropped off for processing.
 Republic does not run the facility that accepts our trash.
 Starting on July 1, 2025, the unionized workers of Teamsters Local 25 that are employed by Republic went on strike.
 Republic had informed us through June 30, 2025 that they expected that this would not occur, and therefore did not have replacement crews ready to work in Watertown.
 When their employees went on strike, they were not immediately ready to provide service to Watertown.
 Services are back to running, as regularly scheduled, however with service delays.